Messe in G (Tambling)

 Messe in G is a mass in G major by the English composer Christopher Tambling.
-He composed it in 2013, scored for mixed choir, orchestra and organ.
-It was first published in 2014.
+He composed it in 2013, scored for mixed choir and organ, optionally also with orchestra.
+The congregation is meant to participate, singing the theme of the Gloria as a refrain, and the theme of the Sanctus.
+The mass was first published in 2014.

+History

 Tambling, a church musician and music pedagogue, was described as "a great believer in making church music accessible".
-He set the Latin text of the mass ordinary, without the Credo, which makes it a formally a short mass or missa brevis.
-He dedicated it to the church St. Cyriakus in Schwäbisch Gmünd-Bettringen.
+In Messe in G, he set the Latin text of the mass ordinary, without the Credo, which makes it a formally a short mass or missa brevis.
+The congregation can optionally participate in the Gloria and the Sanctus.
+Tambling dedicated it to the church St. Cyriakus in Schwäbisch Gmünd-Bettringen.
 The mass was first published in 2014 by Dr. J. Butz.
+The mass, like Tambling's other sacred music, is popular in Germany.

+Structure and scoring

 The mass is structured in five movements, omitting a Credo: